Chinese New Year 2027: When is Spring Festival, Date, Holiday, Calendar, Zodiac Sign

 Why Does the Chinese New Year Date Change Every Year

 China uses the Solar calendar (Gregorian calendar) and the lunar calendar to count the days.
-In the lunar calendar, the Chinese New Year always falls on the first day of the first month; however, its date in the solar calendar changes annually.
+In the lunar calendar, Chinese New Year always falls on the first day of the first month; however, its date in the solar calendar varies each year.

 To keep the Spring Festival's date in the solar calendar relatively stable, an extra month, called a leap month, is added to the lunar calendar every 2-3 years.
 When there is no leap month in the last lunar year, the Spring Festival of the next year will come about 11 days earlier.
 But if there is a leap month, Chunjie will be delayed by about 19 days

-2026 is the Year of the Horse.
-It is the year of the Fire Horse.
-The horse symbolizes longevity, wisdom, and mystery in Chinese culture.
-Combining the horse and "fire" elements means 2026 will be a year of propensity and mystery.
+2027 is the Year of the Goat.
+It is the year of the Fire Goat.
+The goat symbolizes auspicious, gentle, and beautiful in Chinese culture.
+Combining the goat and "fire" elements means 2027 will be a year of propensity and .happiness

-The Year of the Horse occurs every 12 years in the Chinese zodiac cycle.
-Other Snake years include 1954, 1966, 1990, 2002, and 2014.
-For those born in these years, 2026 is their Benmingnian.
+The Year of the Goat occurs every 12 years in the Chinese zodiac cycle.
+Other Snake years include 1955, 1967, 1991, 2003, and 2015.
+For those born in these years, 2027 is their Benmingnian.
 It is considered inauspicious, so people usually wear red underwear and socks to ward off evil spirits.

 Officially, the Chinese people will have a holiday for about 7 days from Chinese New Year's Eve to the sixth day of the lunar new year.